vikasaeta/verb_filters/README.md

-# aspectual_verb_filters
+# verb_filters
-Each folder is dedicated to one aspectual verb and contains three files, for example:
+Each folder is dedicated to one group of verbs and contains seveal inner folders, one for each verb.
+Each inner folder contains three files.
+For example:

   filter_start.py